Substance Use in the Military

-People in the military use and abuse drugs and alcohol for the same reasons that other people do: Drugs and alcohol can make you feel good.
-But the military lifestyle also may include other issues that can affect alcohol and drug abuse, such as:
+People in the military use and misuse drugs and alcohol for the same reasons that other people do: Drugs and alcohol can make you feel good.
+But the military lifestyle also may include other issues that can affect alcohol and drug use, such as:

 - The stress of being in armed conflict or knowing that you may be involved in armed conflict.

 - The stress of being separated from your spouse and family.

 - Long periods of boredom on a base or in a war setting.

 People in the military use the same drugs as people who are not in the armed services.
 These drugs include alcohol, marijuana, cocaine, inhalants, and methamphetamine.
 The rate of binge drinking, which is having 5 or more drinks at one time at least once a month, is high.
 About 47%, or nearly one-half, of those in the military binge drink.footnote 1 This is similar to how much college students in the United States binge drink.

 Why is drug and alcohol use a concern?

 Drug and alcohol use is a concern in the military for the same reasons it's a concern in the civilian population.
 It can harm judgment, decision-making, problem-solving, learning, and memory.
 It can lead to health problems and harm you and your loved ones.
 It can result in legal and money problems.